The Four Positions

-Throughout Christian history, three broad families of thought have emerged about who Jesus is in relation to God.
+Throughout Christian history, four broad families of thought have emerged about who Jesus is in relation to God.
 Each has serious defenders, real textual evidence, and genuine explanatory power.

 The positions below are not caricatures.
 Each is presented as its own advocates would present it, drawing on the strongest available scholarship and the most natural readings of the passages they emphasise.
 If you hold one of these views, you should recognise your own position here.
 If you don't, we haven't done our job.